echotango = sound & movement

 echotango is the umbrella for projects produced, directed and collaborated on by me, Alex Kelly.

-I’m an artist, filmmaker & producer and I also work across campaign, communication, project and narrative strategy.
+I’m an artist, activist, filmmaker & producer and I also work across campaign, communication, project and narrative strategy.

 I make arts and media.
 Most of the time I am based in Alice Springs, Central Australia. >>>